highfidelity/hifi-content/usefulUtilities/statusIndicator/README.md

 ## HTML Readouts Config

-In `allEmployees.html` and `teamPage.html`, you will need to replace `http://localhost:3305/` with `https://<hostname>/api/statusIndicator/` in the `fetch` function call.
+In `allEmployees.html`, you will need to replace `http://localhost:3305/` with `https://<hostname>/api/statusIndicator/` in the `fetch` function call.

-`allEmployees.html` and `teamPage.html` will display "Loading Data..." if the fetch fails or the teamName is incorrect.
+`allEmployees.html` will display "Loading Data..." if the fetch fails.

 ## Web App Config